 Legal custody is defined as the legal status created by a court order which establishes in a custodian the right to have physical custody of the child or minor.
 Proof of legal or domiciliary custody, or guardianship, or judicially ordered tutorship, shall be a certified copy of the decree of the court which issued the custody order, whether the order grants temporary or permanent custody.
 The school principal or his/her designee shall be responsible for monitoring the school enrollment list and shall immediately refer to the Supervisor of Child Welfare and Attendance the determination of proper school assignment.

 The School Board shall require a student to attend the appropriate school located in the attendance zone in which the student’s domicile is located.

 The School Board reserves the authority to assign a student living in one school zone to attend school in another zone, if circumstances warrant.
-The parent or legal guardian of a pupil may file in writing to the School Board an objection to the assignment of the pupil, in which case the School Board shall review the assignment and investigate the circumstances in order to render a decision.
-However, no decision of the School Board in response to an objection to the assignment of the pupil shall conflict with the student assignment provisions of any court-ordered judgment.
+The parent or legal guardian of a student may file in writing to the School Board an objection to the assignment of the student, in which case the School Board shall review the assignment and investigate the circumstances in order to render a decision.
+However, no decision of the School Board in response to an objection to the assignment of the student shall conflict with the student assignment provisions of any court-ordered judgment.

 Any child temporarily residing within the district who has no permanent address, or who has been abandoned by his/her parent, or who is in foster care, shall be enrolled and allowed to attend school in the zone appropriate to the special circumstance of the child.
 Surrogate parents may be appointed when appropriate for special needs students.